Help for infections

 - A thick, white discharge that looks like cottage cheese and does not have a bad smell

-- A rash on the outside of your vagina
+- A red rash on the outside of your vagina (this is rare)

 Lots of women think they have a yeast infection when they really have something else.
 Before trying to treat yourself with an over-the-counter medicine, it’s important to talk with a doctor.
 That’s especially true if you’ve never had a yeast infection before or if you have them often.